-> Okay, onto the Apple AirPods Pro which also emphasizes low frequencies, but not to the same degree as Sony’s earbuds.
+The Apple AirPods Pro also emphasizes low frequencies, but not to the same degree as Sony’s earbuds.
 What’s more, upper midrange and treble frequencies receive a generous 10dB emphasis, making them twice as loud as your midrange frequencies (200-1500Hz).

 On the whole, vocals sound really good with either headset.
-If you want a boomier sound, get the Sony earbuds and if you want more accurate vocals and to be able to perceive more detail from high notes, get the AirPods Pro.
-This comes down to personal preference, but our objective measurements award the Sony (9.5 sound quality rating) a higher score, giving them a slight 0.3 point edge over the AirPods (9.2 sound quality rating).
+If you want a bassier sound, get the Sony earbuds and if you want more accurate vocals and to be able to perceive more detail from high notes, get the AirPods Pro.

-If you’re like me, you may prefer the look and design of the Sony earbuds to Apple’s.
-Plus, Sony’s earbuds are about $20 cheaper than the Apple AirPods Pro, so you could save a few bucks and get the new Popeyes chicken sandwich a few times over.
+Sony’s earbuds are usually $20 cheaper than the Apple AirPods Pro, and cost just $178 USD as of June 19, 2021, so you could save some serious cash with Sony’s buds.
 Also, Android users don’t get the same connection strength benefits from the H1 chip as Android users do.
-So, if you don’t have an iPhone, the decision to get the Sony WF-1000XM3 is made even easier.
+If you don’t have an iPhone, the decision to get the Sony WF-1000XM3 is made even easier.

 In all fairness, if you’re already beholden to all things Apple, then the new AirPods Pro makes the most sense: the H1 chip makes it easy to swap between iOS devices, while AAC codec support allows for high-quality, lag-free audio streaming.
 No matter which pair you get, you’re bound to be happy as both sets of earbuds are among the best of the competition.